aawotund/Combined-machine-learning-and-linear-regression-analysis-of-NIR-spectra-.../README.md

 # Discerning Substandard and Falsified from Genuine Pharmaceuticals : A Regression and Classification Analysis of NIR Data

        *Authors: Olatunde Awotunde, (University of Notre Dame) .
-Email: aawotund@nd.edu (Developed Support Vector Machine, Simca and PLR Algorthms using R and
+Email: aawotund@nd.edu (Developed Chemometric Algorthms using R and

-                  The  Unscrambler software, Integrated all the works in Github repository)
+                  The  Unscrambler software, Integrated all the works in Github repository, compose the manuscript)

         : Nicholas Roseboom, (University of Notre Dame) .
 Email: nroseboo@nd.edu (Developed 3D Models that housed NIR spectrometer and generated the spectra)
+        : Jin Cai, (University of Notre Dame) .
+Email: jcai@nd.edu (Generated the NIR spectra for random pharmaceutical)

         : Revati Rajane, (Sapfonte Precise Solutions) .
 Email: revati.rajane@precise-soft.com (Developed Convoluted Neural Network for NIR data)